Phonon-induced transition between entangled and nonentangled photon emission in constantly driven quantum-dot--cavity systems: Result: Phonon-induced transition

-Next, we turn to another aspect associated with a phase transition: the critical behavior near the phase transition and the corresponding critical exponent.
-In the case of a phase transition, the behavior of the order parameter, i.e., the concurrence, when approaching the critical temperature should be given as a power law
+Because the observed transition between entangled and nonentangled photon emission, displays features typically associated with a phase transition, we also investigate the concurrence as a function of the reduced temperature $T\st{red}=(T-T\st{crit})/T\st{crit}$.
+In the case of an actual phase transition, the behavior of the order parameter when approaching the critical temperature should be given by a power law described by a critical exponent, independent of other system parameters like the driving strength.
+Quite remarkably, we indeed find that the concurrence obeys a power law

-where the critical exponent $\beta$ is independent of the driving strength $\Omega$.
-Indeed, we find that the critical behavior follows this dependence with the same value $\beta=1$ for all driving strength values considered in Fig.~\ref{fig:crit_temp}.
+where the exponent $k=1$ is the same for all driving strength values considered in Fig.~\ref{fig:crit_temp}.
+Thus, also in this aspect, the concurrence resembles the order parameter of a phase transition.
 To illustrate this, Fig.~\ref{fig:crit_exp} depicts the concurrence as a function of the reduced temperature for two selected driving strength values.

-In both cases, when the temperature approaches the corresponding critical value, the concurrence is described by a power law with the critical exponent $\beta=1$ and fitted amplitudes $A_\Omega$.
+In both cases, when the temperature approaches the corresponding critical value, the concurrence is described by a power law with the exponent $k=1$ and fitted amplitudes $A_\Omega$.

 We also observe an interesting side aspect: when the temperature is decreased further, the concurrence evaluated for the two driving strengths still exhibits the same behavior.
 Both curves can be well described by a power law extended by an additional term with a fitted exponent 9/4 and amplitudes $B_\Omega$.
 This feature holds for all driving strength values considered in Fig.~\ref{fig:crit_temp} (not shown).